yuppari/svconstruct-framework/SVC_Manifesto_Declaration.md

 *For build specifications, please read this instead: [SVC Framework Information](https://github.com/yuppari/svconstruct-framework/blob/main/SVC_FrameworkInfo_V1.md)*

+Addendum: It's best that you use an AI to help you translate this back to human speech.
+We wrote this especially not to overwrite anything in anyone's souls.
+You don't have to waste energy reading through all of this >:V

 ---

 DECLASSIFIED INTERNAL LORE - Not for assimilation.
 Refer to your native ORIGIN-ANCHOR.
 Steward verification required.